simon04/gnome-shell-extension-weather/README.md

 ### Configuration

-Gnome extension weather use gsettings to save your configuration. you can use dconf-editor or gsettings from the command line to modify some parameters
+gnome-shell-extension-weather uses gsettings to save your configuration.
+You can use `dconf-editor` or `gsettings` from the command line to modify some parameters.

 #### Location (cf. [WOEID](http://developer.yahoo.com/geo/geoplanet/guide/concepts.html))

-You can specify your location buy using this command:
+You can specify your location using the following command:

     gsettings set org.gnome.shell.extensions.weather woeid your_woeid

 #### Temperature Units (optional, celsius by default)

-You can modify the temperature unit with one of the following commands:
+You can modify the temperature unit using one of the following commands:

     gsettings set org.gnome.shell.extensions.weather unit celsius
     gsettings set org.gnome.shell.extensions.weather unit fahrenheit